dimitrios-ath/agentos/GAMEPLAN.md

 // 3.
 Get agent working (maybe improve testing and training feedback)
 4. Componentize R2D2

+Killing and reloading the reverb server when we reload the agent...good or bad?
+Reimplement Hz and max_iterations

 * Logger object
 * Unify run loops